davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 estimate the magnitude of this effect.
 @ONeill1981 presented experiments both with and without Cr and described a simple empirical relationship of spinel-out depth with Cr content and temperature.
-@Robinson1998 suggests that, given fertile "Pyrolite" compositions with little Cr,  garnet is unstable at depths less than 80 km at the peridotite solidus (~1470ºC at this depth).
+@Robinson1998 suggests that, given fertile "pyrolite" compositions with little Cr,  garnet is unstable at depths less than 80 km at the peridotite solidus (~1470ºC at this depth).
 Subsolidus experimental results show that the maximum depth of the spinel stability field in the absence of Cr ranges from 1.8-2.0 GPa (55-60 km) at 1000-1200ºC